nattkongkaew/AI-Pacman/README.md

 - Natthaphong Kongkaew
 - Xufeng Liu

-# CS 361 - 400 Spring 2020

 # Project: AI Pac-man

 Welcome to AI Pac-man.
 You can start the game by simply clicking on the start button.

 You will be controlling Pac-man using up, down, left, right keys on the keyboard.

-Left side maze is controlled by you, and Right side maze is controlled by AI.
-Lets see which Pac-man can get the higher score and live longer.
+The left side of the maze is controlled by you, and the right side of the maze is controlled by AI.
+Let's see which Pac-man can get the higher score and live longer!

 The main point is to escape from the ghosts.
-If the ghost eats you the game is over.
+If the ghost eats you, the game is over.

-There will be 4 power pellets on the map, and it looks bigger than normal pellets.
+There will be 4 power pellets on the map, which look bigger than normal pellets.
 After you eat the power pellets, you have the ability to eat the ghosts.
-If a ghost is eaten, they will be harmless for awhile as they return to base.
+If a ghost is eaten, they will be harmless for awhile as they return to their base.
-Power pellets have time limits, the ghost will turn back to normal after that time limit.
+Power pellets have time limits, so the ghost will turn back to normal after that time limit.

 That's all for the instructions of this game.
-Have fun and win the AI!
+Have fun and win against the AI!